livingdocsIO/documentation/content/customising/server-configuration/storage/_index.md

 The whole config object gets passed down to the [aws-sdk S3 class](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property).

-The `accessKeyId` and `secretAccessKey` are optional when running on AWS ECS/EKS/Fargate together with an [IAM service-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html).
+The `accessKeyId` and `secretAccessKey` are optional when running on AWS ECS/EKS/Fargate together with an [IAM service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html).
 This simplifies token management and rotation within the AWS ecosystem.

 ```js
 storage: {